-How knowing what to do with your six degrees of separation can take your contacts into purposeful connection
+Knowing what to do with your six degrees of separation can turn your contacts into purposeful connections

-Perhaps you’ve even used it yourself after getting to know someone and being surprised to learn that you have mutual friends or are in some other way connected.
-But, have you ever really stopped to consider how understanding this “small world” can help us achieve business and professional goals?
+Perhaps you’ve even used it yourself after getting to know someone, and being surprised to learn that you have mutual friends or are connected in some other way.
+But have you ever really stopped to consider how understanding this “small world” can help you achieve your business and professional goals?

 In turn, all the people they know become the second degree of separation from us.
 And so on, until we reach six degrees and can connect with just about anyone on the planet.

 That’s good in theory.
-But how do we put the theory into practice and make these “small world” moments translate into real social capital?
-How can these relationships that I’ve established get me in the door of my target customers?
+But how do we put this theory into practice and make these “small world” moments translate into real social capital?
+How can these relationships that you’ve established help get you in the door of your target customers?

 In short, you must be proactive if you are to truly maximize the power in the connection and to get the most from the interaction.
 Here’s one simple approach:

-Step 2: Always mention the names of people, places, events and occurrences.
-This will give the other person the opportunity to respond with the possibility a small world connection.
+Mentioning specific names gives the other person the opportunity to respond with the possibility a small world connection.

 Now, here’s a true story that should clearly illustrate the Small World Theory: